LumoSQL/lumosql/doc/lumo-build-benchmark.md

 run the appropriate version of sqlite3/backend on the sql generated by each test.

+The code fragment can optionally append to two more variables: `before_sql` is executed at the start, but not included in the time measurement, and `after_sql` is likewise executed at the end and not included in the time measurement.

 At present, tests must be specified in the `sqlite3` directory and not a backend
 one: this is so that we run the same tests for unmodified sqlite3 as we do for the one modified by a backend, to guarantee a meaningful comparison.
+If a test appears in a backend directory, it is considered additional code to add to the generic test, as described above.

+Some of the test files do not produce meaningful timings, but are useful to help checking correctness of backends: to inform the build system of this fact, they can set variable `is_benchmark` to 0 (by default it has value 1).
+These tests will then be skipped by `make benchmark` but still included by `make test`.

 # Adding new backends <a name="adding-backends"></a>